Marketing as Communication and What It Means for Your Business

 Depending on your product or industry, market knowledge is often the broadest category in the marketing lifecycle.

-Not only do you need to know how to reach your ideal audience and through which channels, but you need to understand price, competition, and retain the ability to make adjustments based on changes in the market.
+Not only do you need to know how to reach your ideal audience and through which channels, but you also need to understand price and competition and retain the ability to make adjustments based on market changes.

-As you refine your approach, you'll lean heavily on the initial research you performed trying to nail down your audience.
+As you refine your approach, you'll rely heavily on the initial research you performed to determine your audience.

-For example, not only should grasp the demands of your ideal client but also their preferred method of communication.
+For example, you should grasp not only the demands of your ideal client but also their preferred method of communication.

-Yes, traditional versus modern forms of advertising is a factor, but also consider are dedicated sales reps a more viable way to initiate sales with your ideal audience.
+Yes, traditional versus modern forms of advertising are a factor, but also consider whether dedicated sales reps are a more viable way to initiate sales with your ideal audience.

 Perhaps you should take an integrated approach.
-Focus on a unified story about the identity of your brand to raise awareness for your product.
-And do so across several marketing channels – both old school and new.
+To raise awareness for your product, focus on a unified story about your brand’s identity across several marketing channels-both old school and new.

-Understanding the market also requires knowledge about other firms in your segment and the strategies they employ.
+Understanding the market also requires knowledge about other firms in your segment and their strategies.
 Are they successful?
 Are you competing with them for the same clients?
 Are they leaving a gap in the marketplace you can fill?

 What about pricing?
 Is your segment over-saturated with second-rate options?
 Can you market to the crowd willing to pay a premium for something better?
-Or is the opposite?
-Can you gain market share with equal quality, but at a lower price point?
+Or is it the opposite?
+Can you gain market share with equal quality but at a lower price point?

-Understanding the market, and everything that goes into it will ensure the ideas and information you provide is more focused and more convincing than anyone else's.
+Understanding the market and everything that goes into it will ensure that your ideas and information are more focused and convincing than anyone else's.

 Keep in Touch

-If you think that marketing stops after a consumer makes a purchase, think again.
-The foundation of many businesses is built off of repeat customers or via word of mouth from satisfied clients.
+If you think marketing stops after a consumer makes a purchase, think again.
+Many businesses are built on repeat customers or word of mouth from satisfied clients.

 The most successful organizations appreciate post-sales marketing and develop specific plans to help ensure customer retention and repeat business.
 Initiatives such as: